Teawase/blue-protocol-checklist/README.md

 ## Privacy & Edge Cases
 - **Data Privacy:** Auto-detects EU visitors via IP API; shows a modal for consent.
 Opting out deletes all data and closes the tab.
-- **Incognito Mode Support:** Detects private browsing and prompts to clear unsaved progress on unload; auto-clears if confirmed.
+- **Backup reminder:** A '!' badge appears if you haven't backed up in 7+ days.
 - **Error Handling:** Fallback for storage failures, timezone parsing, or API errors.
-- **Backup reminder:** A '!' badge appears if you haven't backed up in 7+ days.

 ## Resources & Extras
 - **Footer Links:** Quick access to community resources.